and numerical investigations

 - Analysis of additional literature and update/analysis of the existing database (2018)

 - Training at Faculty of Civil and Geodetic Engineering in Ljubljana on the topic of laboratory and field tests of suction and significance of soil water characteristic curve (SWCC) (2018, 2020), and at the Faculty of Civil Engineering, Transportation Engineering and Architecture in Maribor (special types of triaxial tests, 2023)

-- Supply, installation and commissioning of advanced research equipment for testing in unsaturated conditions – automatic suction oedometer, manufacturer GDS Instruments (2018), and the WP4 device ("WP4C Water Potential Meter") for determining suction and SWCC (Soil Water Characteristic Curve) using the dew point method (2021)
+- Procurement, installation and commissioning of advanced research equipment for testing in unsaturated conditions – automatic suction oedometer, manufacturer GDS Instruments (2018), and the WP4 device ("WP4C Water Potential Meter") for determining suction and SWCC (Soil Water Characteristic Curve) using the dew point method (2021)

 - Performing a public tender for recruiting an PhD candidate (2018 and repeated in 2019)